criblpacks/cribl-sentinelone-rest/README.md

     *  The SentinelOne Management hostname - this should be something like `https://<region>-<type>.sentinelone.net`.
 It's the host part of the URL used to login to SentinelOne
     *  An API token.
 SentinelOne has two methods for generating a token - via creating a Service User or Ad-hoc by an account with the correct permissions.
 The Service User method allows you to set the token expiration to something longer than 30 days - the Ad-hoc method is hard-coded to a 30 day expiration.

-* Add the six Collector Sources in Appendix B to your Stream instance via Data > Sources > Collectors > REST.
+* Add the appropriate Collector Sources in Appendix B to your Stream instance via Data > Sources > Collectors > REST.
 * For each Collector, replace the following:
   * In Collect URL, replace `your_management_url`
   * In Collect headers->Authorization, replace `your_api_token`
 * Perform a Run > Preview to verify that each Collector works correctly.
 * Schedule each Collector and enable State Tracking (with default configuration) for the Alerts and Vulnerabilities Collectors *only*.
 Suggested schedules for each are:
    *  Alerts: Every 5 minutes with default State Tracking
-   *  Vulnerabilities: Every 5 minutes with default State Tracking
+   *  Vulnerabilities: Every 15 minutes with default State Tracking
    *  Assets/Agents: Once/day - these endpoints are configured to retrieve all available Assets/Agents so keep that in mind.
 * Connect your SentinelOne Rest Collectors to the Pack.
 On the global Routes page, add a new route, specify a filter expression (if using the default Collector names, than something like `__inputId.includes('in_sentinelone')` will work) and choose the `cribl-sentinelone-rest` Pack in the Pipeline dropdown.